Tamale pie is a cozy weeknight comfort food the whole family will love.

 - Preheat oven to 350ºF.

-- Combine beef, onion, bell pepper, and garlic in a 10" ovenproof skillet.
+- Combine beef, onion, bell pepper, and garlic in a large skillet*.
 Cook until no pink remains.
 Drain any fat.

-- Combine corn muffin mix, sour cream, corn, milk ,and egg.
-Spread over the beef mixture.
+- In a medium bowl, combine corn muffin mix, sour cream, corn, milk, and egg.
+Spread overtop of the beef mixture.

 - Top with remaining cheese and bake 35-40 minutes.